-Likelihood profiles were carried out by fixing $SSB_0$ over a range of plausible values (10,000 - 100,000 t), while the remaining parameters were estimated.
-All CAA observations and umbrellasystem CPUE observations suggested that low biomass levels were less likely, whilst Spanish-system CPUE observations suggested that the high biomass estimates were less likely (Figures A.13, A.14).
+Likelihood profiles were carried out by fixing SSB_0 over a range of plausible values (15,000 - 60,000 t), while the remaining parameters were estimated.
+Only the Spanish-system CPUE observations strongly favoured the lower biomass estimates; CAA observations for umbrella-system longline and calamari trawl fishery suggested values close to the current estimate, while the remaining observations found higher biomass estimates more likely (Figures A.13, A.14).

-MCMC trace plots showed no evidence of lack of convergence in the most of the estimated parameters, but there was weak evidence of potential non-convergence in the selectivity parameters for ages 5-6 in groundfish survey, and 4-6 in calamari pre-season survey (Figure A.15).
-The convergence test of Geweke (1992) and the Heidelberger & Welch (1983) stationarity and half-width tests also suggested the failure to converge for these selectivity parameters.
-Autocorrelations in the MCMC samples for mentioned parameters were high, indicating slow mixing (Figure A.16).
+MCMC trace plots showed no evidence of lack of convergence in most of the estimated parameters, with notable exception of selectivity parameters for calamari trawl fishery and both research surveys (all associated with the allvalues descending selectivity ogive) (Figure A.15).
+The convergence test of Geweke (1992) and the Heidelberger & Welch (1983) stationarity and half-width tests also suggested the failure to converge for some of these selectivity parameters.
+Autocorrelations in the MCMC samples for mentioned selectivity parameters were high, indicating slow mixing in MCMC chains (Figure A.16).